Abdication of Edward VIII: Post-abdication

 George VI granted his elder brother the title of Duke of Windsor with the style His Royal Highness on 12 December 1936.
 On 3 May the following year, the Simpsons' divorce was made final.
 The case was handled quietly and it barely featured in some newspapers.
 The Times printed a single sentence below a separate, and seemingly unconnected, report announcing the Duke's departure from Austria.

 Edward married Wallis in France on 3 June 1937.
 She became the Duchess of Windsor, but, much to Edward's disgust, George VI issued letters patent that denied her the style of Her Royal Highness.
 The couple settled in France, and the Duke received a tax-free allowance from his brother, which Edward supplemented by writing his memoirs and by illegal currency trading.
-He also profited from the sale of Balmoral Castle and Sandringham House to George VI.
+He also profited from the sale of Balmoral Castle and Sandringham House to George VI, for a "colossal sum" according to Alan Lascelles.
 Both estates are private property and not part of the Royal Estate, and were therefore inherited and owned by Edward, regardless of the abdication.

 In October 1937, the Duke and Duchess visited Germany, against the advice of the British government, and met Hitler at his Obersalzberg retreat.
 The visit was much publicised by the German media.
 During the visit the Duke gave full Nazi salutes.
 In an article for the New York Daily News and Chicago Tribune of 13 December 1966 the Duke wrote that in 1937 Hitler persuaded him "it was in Britain's interest and in Europe's too, that Germany be encouraged to strike east and smash Communism forever ...
 I thought the rest of us could be fence-sitters while the Nazis and the Reds slogged it out."